 It is a small world as they say and Josh Stevenson played the past 3 summers on the Louisiana Knights travel team with Henry’s younger brother.
 Josh has committed to play college ball at LSU like his older brother, Andrew, as well as Cole Henry.

 Here is the scouting from Baseball America (subscription required) on Henry on the 80/20 scale:

 Fastball: 60.
 Changeup: 55.
 Curveball: 50.
 Control: 50

 “He shows pitchability that you want in a front-line starter,” Assistant G.M. of the Nationals, Mark Scialabba said.
 “We are very excited to have Cole. … And then to get Cole Henry where we did [in the second round], where we felt like that was a great job by our scouts as well, someone that is certainly a first-round-type talent. ”

 The 21-year-old is listed at almost the identical size as Cavalli at 6’4″ and weighs in at 10 pounds less than the Oklahoma product.
 When the Nats drafted Henry, they liked his height and build.
 As far as Henry’s repertoire goes, he is a 3-pitch guy with both a 4-seam and 2-seam fastball as well as a changeup, and he throws a curveball for his breaking pitch.
+What Nats fans will like is his changeup looks like a fastball out of his hand and is a good swing and miss pitch.
 As a young player, he has not gotten into the advanced pitch analytics much.

 “Honestly haven’t gotten much into Trackman or Rapsodo,” Henry said.
 “I think they are great tools to help develop your pitches but in my opinion I think a lot of folks get caught up in too much of the spin rate and all that and forget the basics of pitching and what makes you successful as a pitcher.”